alexarice/GroupsUF/src/Groups/Properties/Test.lagda.md

   InvUniqueLeft = ∀ g h → h · g ≡ ₁ → h ≡ g ⁻¹
 ```

-And then we can easily prove these.
+We can then we can easily prove these using `strictify`.

 ```agda
 module _ {ℓ} (𝓖 : Group {ℓ}) where